Start a conversation

 Price

-The 5-day Inca Trail to Machu Picchu is available on any date except in February when it is closed for maintenance as long as we have a minimum of 2 people and Inca Trail Permits are available.
+The 5-day Inca Trail to Machu Picchu is available on any date that is best for you as long as we have a minimum of 2 people and Inca Trail Permits are available.
+On February the Inca Trail is closed for maintenance

 ***This price includes an extra porter who will carry your belongings up to 7kgs, we provide you a duffel bag, where you can put your things.